daudix/assets/Daudix/README.md

-This directory contains my personal "Daudix UFO" brand assets
+This directory contains assets for my personal "Dauidx" _brand_